 Beginning the divorce process is tough.
 However, our Buffalo attorneys are ready to guide you through this difficult time every step of the way.
 Our goal is clear: to do what is right by your family.
-For more information, contact Cole, Sorrentino, Hurley, Hewner & Gambino P.C. today to schedule a free consultation with our experienced family law attorneys.
+For more information, contact Cole, Sorrentino, Hurley, Hewner & Gambino P.C. today to schedule a legal consultation with our experienced family law attorneys.

 Beginning the Divorce Process | Where to Get a Divorce

 A large number of divorces occur in court.
 The New York Supreme Court is the specific court that will oversee and grant a divorce.
 Specifically, New York residents will need to file for divorce in the county in which they reside.
 For Buffalo residents, it will be the Erie County Supreme Court.

 It may surprise you to know that New York’s Family Courts do not grant divorces.
 Rather, Family Courts usually deal with family law issues, such as child support, visitation rights, spousal support (also called maintenance), child custody and paternity issues.

 Depending on how cooperative the couple will be during the divorce, divorce mediation or collaborative law could be other options.
 However, these out-of-court methods are not suitable for all divorces, especially those that involve abuse.
 These are also not suitable for spouses who are unwilling to compromise and work together to complete the divorce.